commonprefix/axelar-light-client/prover/README.md

 Specifically, the prover module exposes 2 basic endpoints:

 - `batch_contents(contents: [EnrichedContent]) -> BatchContentGroups`: It
-accepts a set of contents and generates a batched version of those messages batched both per block and per transaction.
+accepts a set of contents and generates a batched version of those messages both per block and per transaction.
 Specifically, the returned `BatchContentGroups` struct is a map from the block number to a map from a tx_hash to messages.

 ```